 "It's clearly a transition that has happened smoothly and bloodlessly.
 Now it's clear, it's straightforward.
 That kind of clarity lowers the risk.
 There's no question as to who's going to be in charge."

 Saudi Arabia's stock market surged after the announcement, closing more than 5 percent up on the day.

-Arab leaders, including Omans Sultan Qaboos, Jordans King Abdullah and Egypt's Abdel Fattah al-Sisi as well as Turkish President Tayyip Erdogan congratulated Prince Mohammed on his appointment, state media said.
+Arab leaders, including Omans Sultan Qaboos, Jordans King Abdullah and Egypt's Abdel Fattah al-Sisi congratulated Prince Mohammed bin Salman on his appointment, state media said.

-The royal decree did not nominate a new deputy crown prince, a post relatively new in Saudi Arabia, where kings have traditionally chosen their own successors.
+The royal decree did not nominate a new deputy crown prince.
+The position is relatively new in Saudi Arabia, where kings have traditionally chosen their own successors.

-In an apparent attempt to appease the family, the decree had a clause that made clear that Mohammed bin Salman will not be allowed to appoint one of his own sons as his successor.
+In an apparent attempt to appease the family, the decree had a clause that made clear that Mohammed bin Salman wont be allowed to appoint one of his own sons as his successor.